Terrence Flamm- The Illinois Entertainer magazine

 Welcome to the music portion of Toys-n-Cars.com

-This page contains info on my 3 CD releases and if you scroll down, you can actually hear the songs, including the new tracks from my 3rd CD- Something To Think About.
-The tune you're listening to is called And Then We Move On.
+This page contains info on my 3 CD releases and if you scroll down, you can actually hear the songs, including the tracks from my 3rd CD- Something To Think About.

 The page also contains info on the radio stations around the world that have played the CD's and you can even find reviews of the music.